yvasilyev92/HideMyKeys/README.md

 is with the .gitignore plugin tool found in Android.
 I did not include this in my project since then you would not be able to see the example files.

+All the examples I used in this README file can be found in my Application.

 Hope you found this helpful.
 Enjoy.